rbisewski/python-fabric-experiments/README.md

 Prints the health status of the zpool on a given host, as well as the ZFS volume information.

+## check-ceph-health.py

+Prints health and status information of a given Ceph cluster, assuming a default ceph username.

 ## TODO

 * consider separating out parts into separate functions